kongotron/Media_Automation/README.md

 ================ Samba - Setup ================

-by sharing your media folders using samba you make them accessible accross your network for tool like your "Auto Downloader" to access.
+By sharing your media folders using samba you make them accessible accross your network for devices like your "Auto Downloader" to access.
 -https://help.ubuntu.com/community/How%20to%20Create%20a%20Network%20Share%20Via%20Samba%20Via%20CLI%20%28Command-line%20interface/Linux%20Terminal%29%20-%20Uncomplicated,%20Simple%20and%20Brief%20Way!

 Your server is nearly completely setup.